beyzasaatci/MoodLens-AI/README.md

-🦢 Neyse Halin Çıksın Moodun
+ MOODLEND-AI  🦢 Neyse Halin Çıksın Moodun

-📌 Proje Hakkında

-Neyse Halin Çıksın Moodun, kullanıcıların yazılı ifadelerinden duygularını analiz eden ve yapay zeka destekli sohbet ile kullanıcıya kişisel yanıtlar sunan bir duygu analiz uygulamasıdır.

-Proje içerisinde BERT tabanlı bir duygu sınıflandırma modeli kullanılarak kullanıcının metni analiz edilir.
-Ardından Qwen büyük dil modeli kullanılarak algılanan duyguya uygun, doğal ve empatik AI yanıtları oluşturulur.
+## 📌 About The Project

+**Neyse Halin Çıksın Moodun** is an AI-powered emotion analysis and conversational assistant application that analyzes users' written expressions and provides personalized responses through artificial intelligence.

+The project uses a **BERT-based emotion classification model** to analyze users' texts and detect their emotional states.
+Then, the **Qwen Large Language Model (LLM)** generates natural, empathetic, and context-aware AI responses based on the detected emotion.

+The application combines traditional emotion classification with modern large language models to create a more interactive and human-like user experience.

 ---

-🚀 Özellikler
+# 🚀 Features

-- 🧠 BERT ile duygu sınıflandırma
+- 🧠 Emotion classification with BERT
-- 📊 Duygu güven oranı hesaplama
+- 📊 Emotion confidence score calculation
-- 🎯 En güçlü 3 duygu analizi
+- 🎯 Top 3 strongest emotion analysis
-- 🤖 Qwen AI ile doğal sohbet
+- 🤖 Natural conversations with Qwen AI
-- 💬 Kullanıcı ile karşılıklı konuşma
+- 💬 Interactive AI chat experience
-- 🌐 Web tabanlı kullanıcı arayüzü
+- 🌐 Web-based user interface
-- ⚡ FastAPI backend desteği
+- ⚡ FastAPI backend support
+- 🐳 Docker support

 ---

-🛠 Kullanılan Teknolojiler
+# 🛠 Technologies Used

- Backend
+## Backend

 - Python
 - FastAPI
 - PyTorch
-- Transformers
+- Hugging Face Transformers
 - Ollama

+## AI Models

+### BERT

+- Used for Turkish text emotion classification.
+- Analyzes user input and predicts emotional categories.

-- Qwen3:1.7B
+### Qwen3:1.7B

+- Used as a Large Language Model (LLM).
+- Generates natural and empathetic responses.
--
+- Provides AI-powered conversation capabilities.
- Docker Desteği

-AI servisi Docker kullanılarak container haline getirilmiştir.

-Docker sayesinde:
-- Gerekli bağımlılıklar otomatik yönetilir.
-- Proje farklı ortamlarda kolayca çalıştırılabilir.
-- AI backend servisi izole şekilde çalışır.

-AI Modelleri
-- BERT (Türkçe duygu sınıflandırma)
-- Qwen LLM (AI sohbet)

-Frontend
+## Frontend

 - HTML
 - CSS
 - JavaScript

+## Deployment

+- Docker
+- Git / GitHub
 ---

-🔄 Çalışma Mantığı

-Kullanıcı bir metin girer.
+# 🐳 Docker Support

+The AI service is containerized using Docker to provide an easier and more consistent development environment.

+Docker helps:

+- Manage dependencies automatically.
+- Run the AI service in an isolated environment.
+- Make the project easier to deploy on different systems.

+---

+# 📁 Project Structure
+---

+# 🔄 How It Works

+The user enters a text message.

 ⬇️

-BERT modeli metni analiz eder.
+The BERT model analyzes the text.

 ⬇️

-Ana duygu ve güven oranı belirlenir.
+The main emotion and confidence score are calculated.

 ⬇️

-Qwen modeli duygu bilgisine göre doğal bir AI yanıtı üretir.
+The detected emotion is sent to the Qwen model.

 ⬇️

-Sonuç kullanıcıya web arayüzünde gösterilir.
+Qwen generates a natural AI response based on the user's emotional state.

+⬇️

+The analysis result and AI response are displayed on the web interface.

 ---
+greeting-app

+├── frontend
+│   ├── index.html
+│   ├── style.css
+│   └── script.js
+│
+├── backend
+│   └── server.js
+│
+└── ai-service
+├── app.py
+├── Dockerfile
+├── requirements.txt
+│
+├── model
+│   └── emotion_model.pt
+│
+└── training
+├── train.py
+├── dataset.py
+└── predict.py

-🎯 Amaç
+# 🎯 Project Goal

-Bu projenin amacı, kullanıcıların duygu durumlarını yazılı ifadeler üzerinden anlamlandırabilen ve onlarla doğal bir şekilde iletişim kurabilen yapay zeka destekli bir sistem geliştirmektir.
+The goal of this project is to develop an AI-powered system that can understand users' emotional states from written expressions and communicate with them naturally.

+By combining BERT-based emotion classification with Qwen's language generation capabilities, the project provides a more interactive and personalized AI experience.
+# 🚀 Future Improvements

+- Deploy the application on AWS cloud services.

+- Store user conversation history.

+- Add AI memory for personalized conversations.

+- Implement voice-based interaction.

+- Develop a mobile application.

+- Improve emotion detection accuracy with larger datasets.

+- Support multiple languages.